FamilySearch/GEDCOM.io/_pages/home.md

   - image_path: mm-public-feature1.png
     alt: "public access"
     title: "GitHub Public Repository"
     excerpt: "Join the public repository and contribute with issues, pull requests, and comments.
-Copy, review, and use the published specification for programming whatever genealogical software you want."
+Copy, review, and use the published specification for programming whatever genealogical software you want.
+Public repository is coming soon."
-    url: "/specs/"
-    btn_label: "Learn More"

 ---

 {% include feature_row %}